-Established in 1983 in New Delhi, India, the Centre for Social Research (CSR) is dedicated to creating a violence-free, gender-just society through social research, capacity building and advocacy.
+Centre for Social Research (CSR) is a non-profit organization based in New Delhi, India was founded in 1983.
+CSR is dedicated to creating a violence-free, gender-just society through social research, capacity building and advocacy.

-In our earliest years, CSR worked to bring attention and justice to all marginalised and underprivileged areas of society.
-One of our first formal projects, supported by the Scheduled Caste/Scheduled Tribe Commission, involved a study on the impact of higher education upon the SC/ST youth of Madhya Pradesh.
-Similarly, another early area of research focused on the working and living conditions of urban rickshaw drivers.
+In our earliest years, CSR worked to bring attention & justice to all marginalized& underprivileged areas of society.
+One of our first formal projects, supported by the Scheduled Caste/Scheduled Tribe Commission, involved a study on the impact of higher education upon the SC/ST youth of Madhya Pradesh; while another area of research focused on the working and living conditions of urban rickshaw drivers.
 Our initial advisory board included both international and local leaders in the social sciences, including Meghnad Desai, Immanuel Wallerstein, Professor Yogendra Singh and Professor Imtiaz Ahmad.

-Over the years, gender gradually emerged as a crosscutting phenomena that colors and shapes the social relations within and between all sectors and groups in India.
+Over the years, gender gradually emerged as a crosscutting phenomenon that colors and shapes the social relations within & between all sectors and groups in India.
 Since shifting our core focus to issues related to gender, CSR has emerged as one of the most influential and leading institutions working in the field of informed social action and action-oriented research.